hYe807n/hYe807n.github.io/_featured_categories/all.md

 ---
 layout: list
 type: category
-title: Study Log
+title: All
-slug: studylog
+slug: all
 sidebar: true
-order: 4
+order: 2
 description: >
-  Log study results
+  All posts
 ---